-Waste will be removed by the contractor and disposed of at the nearest licensed facility/landfill site
+Waste is to be consolidated and disposed of at the nearest municipal waste site.
 Will the activity produce solid waste during its operational phase?
-YES NO If yes, what estimated quantity will be produced per month? m 3

-How will the solid waste be disposed of (describe)?
+YES NO If yes, what estimated quantity will be produced per month? m How will the solid waste be disposed of (describe)?